-The riparian fencing and planting has fallen behind consent requirements, with the additional protected stream bank length being only 63 % of that required by June 2018.
+The riparian fencing and planting had fallen behind consent requirements, with the additional protected stream bank length being only 63 % of that required by June 2018.
+To address this, a consent variation was applied for, and consent 10209-1.1 was granted on 12 June 2019.
+This consent variation provides an extension of time until 1 August 2020 for the riparian fencing and planting to be completed.